I wish I could swoop in like Superman and save people from opportunistic, profit-driven, misinformation-spewing diet sharks.

 5. “Medical Weight Loss”

 Aw, man, the industry is going to hate me!
 I’m going to tell you another one of their secrets: medical weight loss simply means that there is a prescribing practitioner overseeing the weight loss center.
 The practitioner does not have to work there - s/he can even live and practice miles away.
 When you think you sign up to have a physician work with you in a holistic manner, more likely you are having a physician order drugs for you at a distance, while they make money and you feel unsupported.

-Mostly people on hCG were terribly hungry, lost muscle, gained fat and developed a messed-up relationship with food then gained all the weight back.
+My clients on hCG were miserable, lost muscle, gained fat percentage and developed a messed-up relationship with food.
+Plus, then gained all the weight back.

 The FDA has never recognized or approved hormonal hCG as a weight loss mechanism and now they have found that the homeopathic version is a sugar-water placebo.
 It is illegal for a label to claim to have hCG in it unless it is the real hormone prescribed by a physician.
 Even if the over-the-counter homeopathic versions had the hormone in it (also illegal to buy without a prescription) the hormone would be destroyed by your stomach acids rendering it useless.

 Taking homeopathic hCG + a 500 calorie diet is starving yourself and there will be psychological and metabolic repercussions so beware.
 Instead of starving yourself, learn to feed yourself healthy foods that taste good and make you feel good.
 The diet industry has messed up our heads!
 Let's reclaim a healthy relationship with food and with our bodies.

 6. Keto Diet